-The city's seven city council members are covered by a defined-contribution plan, and the city contributes to a single-employer OPEB plan on a pay-as-you-go basis.
+The city participates in a defined-benefit plan administered by the Public Employees Retirement Association of Minnesota (PERA).
+PERA administers the General Employees retirement Fund (GERF) and Public Employees Police and Fire Fund (PEPFF), which are cost-sharing, multiemployer retirement plans wherein employee and employer contribution rates are set by state statute and can only be amended by the state legislature.
+The city's seven city council members are also covered by a defined-contribution plan, and the city contributes to a single-employer OPEB plan on a pay-as-you-go basis.